Back to Skills

 About

-This skill trains massive language models (2B-462B parameters) using NVIDIA's Megatron-Core framework for maximum GPU efficiency.
-Use it when training models over 1B parameters, requiring advanced parallelism strategies like tensor or pipeline, or needing production-ready performance.
-It's a proven framework used for models like Nemotron and LLaMA.
+This skill trains massive LLMs (2B-462B parameters) using NVIDIA's Megatron-Core framework for maximum GPU efficiency.
+Use it when training models over 1B parameters and needing advanced parallelism like tensor, pipeline, or expert parallelism.
+It's a production-ready framework proven on models like Nemotron and LLaMA.

 Quick Install